Chrysler Town & Country (minivan): Easy-Out Roller Seats

-Stow'n Go seating
+Stow 'n Go seating

-In 2005, Chrysler introduced a system of second- and third-row seating that folded completely into under-floor compartments — marketed as Stow 'n Go seating and exclusively available on long-wheelbase models.
+In 2005, Chrysler introduced a system of second- and third-row seating that folded completely into under-floor compartments, marketed as Stow 'n Go seating and exclusively available on long-wheelbase models.

-In a development program costing $400 million, engineers used an erector set to initially help visualize the complex interaction of the design and redesigned underfloor components to accommodate the system — including the spare tire well, fuel tank, exhaust system, parking brake cables, rear climate control lines, and the rear suspension.
-However, the new seating system precluded incorporation of an AWD system, effectively ending that option for the Chrysler minivans.
+In a development program costing $400 million, engineers used an erector set to initially help visualize the complex interaction of the design and redesigned underfloor components to accommodate the system, including the spare tire well, fuel tank, exhaust system, parking brake cables, rear climate control lines, and the rear suspension.
+However, the new seating system prevented incorporation of an AWD system, effectively ending that option for the Chrysler minivans.
 The system in turn creates a combined volume of 12 cuft of under floor storage when second row seats are deployed.
 With both rows folded, the vans have a flat load floor and a maximum cargo volume of 160.7 cuft.

 The Stow 'n Go system received Popular Science magazine's "Best of What's New" for 2005 award.

-The Stow 'n Go system was not offered on the (now discontinued) Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans.
+The Stow 'n Go system was not offered on the (now-discontinued) Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans.

 The Stow 'n Go seating and storage system in the Town & Country and Dodge Grand Caravan was improved, revised, and renamed "Super Stow 'n Go" for the 2011 model year.
 This system is still on the Grand Caravan and was adapted for the new Pacifica.

-In 2021 Chrysler added an AWD option compatible with Stow 'n Go.
+In 2021, Chrysler added an AWD option compatible with Stow 'n Go.

 Swivel 'n Go

-Chrysler introduced a seating system in 2008, marketed as Swivel'n Go.
-In the system, the two second-row seats swivel to face the third row.
+Chrysler introduced a seating system in 2008, marketed as Swivel 'n Go.
+The two second-row seats swivel to face the third row.
 A detachable table can be placed between the second and third-row seats.
-Swivel'n Go is available with Stow 'n Go seating after 2008 models.
-The Swivel 'n Go system is offered on the Dodge Caravan, but not the Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans.
+Swivel 'n Go was available with Stow 'n Go seating for 2008 and onward models.
+The Swivel 'n Go system was offered on the Dodge Caravan, but not the Volkswagen Routan, a rebadged nameplate variant of the Chrysler minivans.

-These Swivel 'n Go Seats were manufactured by Intier, a division of Magna.
+The Swivel 'n Go Seats were manufactured by Intier, a division of Magna.
 The tracks, risers, and swivel mechanisms are assembled by Camslide, a division of Intier.
-The swivel mechanism was designed by and is produced by Toyo Seat USA Corp.
+The swivel mechanism was designed and produced by Toyo Seat USA Corp.

-The system is noted for its high strength.
+The system is noted for its high-strength.
 The entire load of the seat in the event of a crash is transferred through the swivel mechanism, which is almost twice as strong as the minimum government requirement.
 The swivel mechanism includes bumpers that stabilize the seat while in the lock position.
 When rotated the seat comes off these bumpers to allow easy rotation.
 The seat is not meant to be left in an unlocked position or swiveled with the occupant in it, although this will not damage the swivel mechanism.

 Swivel 'n Go was dropped from the 2011 line of Chrysler and Dodge minivans due to a lack of consumer interest.